Norfolk Southern train derailment spills diesel fuel, plastic pellets along river near Bethlehem, Pa.

 LOWER SAUCON TOWNSHIP, Pa.
 (CBS) -- A derailment involving three Norfolk Southern trains near Bethlehem, Pennsylvania spilled some diesel fuel and plastic pellets along the Lehigh River on Saturday morning, the company and local authorities said.

+The National Transportation Safety Board said preliminary information revealed an eastbound Norfolk Southern train struck a still train on the same track.

+The wreckage from the striking train then spilled onto an adjacent track and was subsequently struck by a westbound Norfolk Southern train, NTSB officials said.
+The crash led to the derailment of an "unknown number of cars," NTSB told CBS News Philadelphia.

-Officials said there is no danger to the public from the derailment or the spills and no evacuation orders in effect.
+Officials said there was no danger to the public from the derailment or the spills and no evacuation orders were in effect.
 There are no reported injuries.

 Others are cleaning up the polypropylene plastic pellets, which a Norfolk Southern spokesperson said spilled out of a single train car during the derailment and landed "predominantly onto the ground."